 ABOUT WHITLEY HEIGHTS…

 Canadian born Hobart Johnstone Whitley came west by way of Chicago.
 He had a vision for development.
 Almost every town he created had a bank and hotel as its foundation.
 His simple plan was to followed the railroad.
-Whitley married his second wife in 1886, and they honeymooned in Southern California.
-The experience piqued his imagination.
+Whitley married in 1886 and the couple honeymooned in Southern California.
+The experience piqued Whitley's imagination.
 Upon return, he opened a jewelry store on Spring Street in Los Angeles.
-Soon after, he began buying land.
+Soon after, he began buying land, lots of it.
 One parcel, the Herd Ranch, included 480 acres above the Cahuenga Valley.
 In 1889 the purchase was finalized.
-HJ and his bride renamed it Whitley Heights.
+H.J. and his bride renamed it Whitley Heights.
 Not one for small gestures, Whitley planted 10,000 trees and invited 1,000 people to a barbeque.
 This established him as an early founder of Hollywood.

 Silent screen stars gravitated to this secluded hillside setting and its easy commute to RKO Pictures, Paramount, Warner Brothers, and Chaplin Studios.
 Early residents included Rudolph Valentino and his wife Natacha Rambova, Barbara La Marr, Francis X Bushman, Blanche Sweet, Eugene O’Brien, Marie Dressler, Charlie Chaplin, Louise Brooks, and Gloria Swanson.
 Some stars transitioned into talkies.
 As the Golden Age of film approached, Bette Davis, Tyrone Power, Carole Lombard, William Powell, Maurice Chevalier, Donald O’Connor, Barbara Stanwyck, and Rosalind Russell moved into Whitley Heights.
 William Faulkner wrote several screenplays on the hill.
-In the early 60's Vance Colvig bought a home.
-Colvig is better known as Bozo the Clown.
+Other writes include Ben Hecht, James Hilton, F. Scott Fitzgerald, Lenore Coffee.

 After 1930 other styles of architecture were introduced.
 Watsonia Terrace is named after developer Arthur Watson, who hired set designer Harry McAfee to design his Normandy cottage on Milner Road.
 German expatriate Kem Weber trained at Bauhaus.
 Kern was an industrial designer before designing the Walt Disney Studios and private residences.